Gas In The Tank, Cafecito In Hand: Floridians Prepare For Irma

 A gasoline availability tracker on GasBuddy.com showed many gas stations throughout the Florida Keys and South Florida were out of fuel.

 The governor urged people to not take more gas than they'll use.
-"We're moving as much fuel through the system as fast as possible," Scott said, according to the Miami Herald.
+"We're moving as much fuel through the system as fast as possible," Scott said, according to the Herald.
 "I've said it many times, and I can't say it enough: Please only take what you need."

 The Miami New Times shared a video of a man wearing a fanny pack pulling a gun on another motorist at a Mobil gas station full of people prepping for the storm on Wednesday night.